spotinst/help/src/docs/eco/getting-started/connect-your-aws-account.md

    - Enable report data integration for Amazon Athena.
 3. Mark the checkboxes as shown below.

 > **Note**: Spot strongly recommends that you create both a new Amazon S3 bucket and a new Cost and Usage Reports if you do not have Athena already integrated.
-The following setup process removes any Amazon S3 events that your bucket might already have, which can negatively affect any existing event-based processes that you have for an existing AWS CUR.
+If you choose to use a pre-existing S3 bucket, the following Athena integration setup process using AWS CloudFormation removes any Amazon S3 events that your bucket might already have.

 <img src="/eco/_media/gettingstarted-aws-connect-09.png" width="450" height="600" />